total-typescript/total-typescript-book/book-content/chapters/09-typescript-only-features.md

 ];

 // the above transpiles to:
-("use strict");
 let albumStatuses = ["NEW_RELEASE", "ON_SALE", "STAFF_PICK"];
 ```

-### Trade-offs and Practical Use

-Because `const` enums require the TypeScript compiler to understand the value of the constants during transpilation, there can be implications for code that runs under different tools like ESBuild or SWC.
-These tools do not have a full TypeScript compiler, and instead rely on the JavaScript Abstract Syntax Tree (AST) to understand the code.
-This can lead to unexpected behavior when using `const` enums.
+However, I don't recommend using `const` enums in your code.
+They work well when you're transpiling your code with `tsc`, because `tsc` understands what values are in the enum.
+But they can cause issues when using tools which don't run a typechecker, like ESBuild or SWC.
+Since most of the time you'll be using a bundler that doesn't run a typechecker, it's best to avoid `const` enums.

-The TypeScript team suggests avoiding `const` enums in your library code.
-They might be useful in some application code, but in general their weirdness may not be worth the pain.
+Even the TypeScript team suggest avoiding `const` enums in your library code - I suggest avoiding them in your application code as well.

-If you're going to to use enums, stick with string or numeric enums, but even then they might not be worth it.

 ## Namespaces